JekSun97/gdTree3D/README.md

 - Godot 4.3

 ## Note
-To ensure the tree displays correctly, use Cull Mode: Front for the tree trunk material.
+- To ensure the tree displays correctly, use Cull Mode: Front for the tree trunk material.
+- To change the season, you can make one unique leaf material for all the trees and then change its color or texture to make them yellow.

 ## Building GDExtension